-A heart murmur is a sound which is made during a heartbeat.
-When a doctor uses a stethoscope to listen to your heartbeat through your chest, he is listening for very specific sounds which indicates the blood is flowing across your heart valve as it should be.
+A heart murmur creates a distinctive sound during a heartbeat.
+A doctor using a stethoscope to listen to your heartbeat through your chest is listening for very specific sounds which indicate the blood is flowing through your heart valves normally.

-When the doctor hears a swishing sound instead of the normal heartbeat, the sound lets him know the blood is not flowing over the heart valve correctly.
+A swishing or whooshing sound instead of the normal sounds of a heartbeat lets the doctor know the blood is not flowing through the heart valve correctly.
 The abnormal sound is called a murmur.

-Since a properly beating heart is at the center of good health and low risk of death, it is easy to understand why life insurance for heart murmurs is a daunting topic.
+Since a properly beating heart is at the center of good health and low risk of death, it is easy to understand why life insurance companies take heart murmurs seriously.

-According to the American Heart Association, heart murmurs in adults may be associated with the following health risks:
+According to the American Heart Association, heart murmurs in adults may be caused by:

 - Endocarditis (a bacterial infection in the bloodstream affecting the heart valve)

-Some heart murmurs are not related to heart or health conditions at all, though.
-These are called innocent murmurs, and they are common in children and pregnant women.
-Another type of murmur, called a functional murmur, may be brought on by anemia, hyperthyroidism, or exercise.
+Some heart murmurs are not considered serious at all, though.
+These are called innocent or functional murmurs, and are common in children.
+These types of murmurs generally resolve on their own by adulthood.

 There is no hiding a heart murmur.
 If your heart murmur is consistent or recurring, you can expect the doctor performing your life insurance medical exam will hear it.
 Disclose the murmur right up front when requesting a quote or completing an application.

-- When was your last test (cardiogram, x-ray, etc.) in relation to the murmur?
+- When your last test (cardiogram, x-ray, etc.) in relation to the murmur was

 - See both your primary care doctor and cardiologist regularly

-- Adhere to your doctors’ treatment plan or advice regarding any and all health conditions
+- Adhere to your doctors’ treatment plans or advice regarding any and all health conditions

 - Maintain updated medical records, including records from specialists